stevef1uk/docker_for_rpi/README.md

 Stop your old docker daeamon

-Remove cgroup mount point from /etc/fstab if you have it e.g.

-cgroup /sys/fs/cgroup cgroup defaults 0 0
+Remove cgroup mount point from /etc/fstab if you have it e.g.  cgroup /sys/fs/cgroup cgroup defaults 0 0

-sudo umount /sys/fs/cgroup
+$sudo umount /sys/fs/cgroup

 You may need to apt-get remove systemd
 You may need to reboot.